NOAA-OWP/noah-owp-modular/modules/surface_bmi/docs/bmi_implementation_about.md

 ### 4) Update the BMI Functions Part I

+#### Model Info Functions
 The BMI functions from `get_component_name` through `get_output_var_names` are straightforward to modify for Noah-MP-Surface.
 These functions require the user to enter the descriptive component name of their choice ("Noah-MP Surface Module") along with the input and output variables names and counts.
 These and all subsequent edits are made in the relevant sections of `bmi_noahmp.f90` that follow `end type bmi_noahmp`.

+#### Initialize Function
 The `initialize` function is more complex to implement, as this often requires a slight refactoring of how the model state is initialized.
 For Noah-MP-Surface without BMI, model intialization is handled by the driver.
 (The driver also handles other important model functionalities that move under BMI control, but these will be discussed later.)
-We move most of this code to a new file under `src/` called `NoahMPSurfaceModule.f90`.
+We moved most of this code to a new file under `src/` called `NoahMPSurfaceModule.f90`.
 We based this functionality on the heat example from CSDMS and the [PRMS BMI implementation](https://github.com/nhm-usgs/bmi-prms6-surface) from the USGS.

 ### 5) Create and Modify `NoahMPSurfaceModule.f90` for `initialize`